binayaktesting/nyc-bus-delay-prediction/README.md

 This project involved a lot of iteration, especially during the cleaning and merging stages.
 Figuring out how to group categories in a meaningful way was challenging.
 But the process helped me better understand how real data behaves and how to design questions that data can actually answer.

-This was my final project for MS 692, and I focused on making it reflect thoughtful work, not just output.
-I hope it shows the full process—from forming questions to drawing insights from them.
+This was my final project for MSDS 692, and I aimed to make it demonstrate thoughtful work rather than just output.
+I hope it reflects the entire process from forming questions to drawing insights from them.